-Early Science Curriculum uses the research-based inquiry process to teach basic science content to elementary students with significant developmental disabilities, including autism.
-The content is aligned to general education standards and taught systematically by incorporating scripted lessons, least intrusive prompt strategies, teachable objectives, and ongoing assessments.
+Content is aligned to general education standards and taught systematically by incorporating scripted lessons, least intrusive prompt strategies, teachable objectives, and ongoing assessments.
 Appropriate for K–5 students, including those with autism.

 The 28 lessons follow a standard sequence.
-Students engage by discussing Wonder Stories; investigate through hands-on experiments; describe and explain concept statements using vocabulary cards, posters, and games; and report findings in their My Science Logs.
+Students engage by discussing Wonder Stories; investigate through hands-on experiments; describe and explain concept statements using vocabulary cards, posters, and games; and report findings in their My Science Log books.

-- Four units (Five Senses, Rock Cycle, Earth and Sky, and Life Cycle) focusing on the most frequently occurring science standards
+- Four units (Five Senses, Rock Cycle, Earth and Sky, and Life Cycle) focus on the most frequently occurring science standards

-- A list of skill-building plus general education alignment objectives
+- A list of skill-building benchmarks plus general education alignment objectives

 - A chain of responses to guide students